ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 places to bring your service ferret = states ranked by friendliness to service ferrets

-an analysis of your favoite bands by a guy you just met at a party in a backwards hat wearing a radiohead shirt %
+an analysis of your favoite bands by a guy you just met at a party in a backwards hat wearing a radiohead shirt % #candidate

-guy who won’t stop talking about work failing to communicate what his job is %
+guy who won’t stop talking about work failing to communicate what his job is % #news

-guy in band shirt surprisingly quiet during conversation about lead singers assault allegations%
+guy in band shirt surprisingly quiet during conversation about lead singers assault allegations% #news

 claymation remake of schinder’s list not going so well% our claymation remake of schindler’s list is not going so well